Takeno/mtg-policy-changes/ipg.md

 - If a player failed to draw cards, discard cards, or return cards from their hand to another zone, that player does so.

-- If an object is in an incorrect zone either due to a required zone change being missed or due to being put into the wrong zone during a zone change, the identity of the object was known to all players, and it can be moved with only minor disruption to the current state of the game, put the object in the correct zone.
+- If an object is in an incorrect zone either due to a required zone change being missed or due to being put into the wrong zone during a zone change, the exact object is still known to all players, and it can be moved with only minor disruption to the current state of the game, put the object in the correct zone.

 - If damage assignment order has not been declared, the appropriate player chooses that order.